FAITHOKOSUN/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file
+ a script that sets the mode of the file